Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 * Previous tutorial step - [Step 1 - Lexing](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step1_lexing.md)

-# Getting Started With Parsing - Grammar
+# Tutorial Step 2 - Building a Parser.

 ### ---> [Try This Tutorial Online](http://sap.github.io/chevrotain/playground/?example=tutorial%20grammar) <---

 ### On code samples:
-The code samples in the **written** tutorial use ES2015/2016/Typescript sytnax (classes/let/static class props) As those better convey the intent.
+The code samples in the **written** tutorial use ES2015/2016/Typescript syntax (classes/let/static class props) As those better convey the intent.
 The **online** version uses ES5 syntax.

 ### Introduction:
-In This tutorial we will implement a Parser for a simple SQL Select statement language introduced in the [previous](https://github.com/SAP/chevrotain/blob/master/docs/getting_started_lexer.md) tutorial chapter.
+In This tutorial we will implement a Parser for a simple SQL Select statement language introduced in the [previous](https://github.com/SAP/chevrotain/blob/master/docs/getting_started_lexer.md) tutorial step.

 The grammar for our language: